LeeMajiors/LeeMajiors/README.md

 - currently learning **NodeJs & React**

-- All of my projects are available at <a href="https://splendid-madeleine-ba4f28.netlify.app">Portfolio</a>
+- All of my projects are available here <a href="https://splendid-madeleine-ba4f28.netlify.app">Portfolio</a>

 - How to reach me <a href="mailto:emir@tailoringnyc.com">Conatct</a>

-- Know about my experiences [https://www.linkedin.com/in/emir-yunus/](https://www.linkedin.com/in/emir-yunus/)
+- Know about my experiences <a href="https://www.linkedin.com/in/emir-yunus/">Linkedin</a>

 <h3 align="left">Connect with me:</h3>
 <p align="left">